aegiz/portfolio-rework/README.md

 ## Project description.

 In 2020 the global COVID pandemy stroke Europe.
-So, to keep myself busy I decided to conclude a side-project that started a while ago: finishing my new portfolio.
+This was a great occasion to conclude a side-project that started a while ago: finishing my new portfolio ✨.

 ## Dev stack

 - React
 - Gatsby
-- Mdx (Markdown on steroid)
+- Mdx (Markdown on steroid [Link](https://mdxjs.com/) 🔥)

 ## Project Structure